-TRICARE defines an emergency as a medical, maternity or psychiatric condition that would lead a "prudent layperson" (someone with average knowledge of health and medicine) to believe that a serious medical condition exists; that the absence of immediate medical attention would result in a threat to life, limb or sight; when a person has severe, painful symptoms requiring immediate attention to relieve suffering; or when a person is at immediate risk to self or others.
-The TRICARE health care benefit covers adjunctive dental care (for example, dental care that is medically necessary to treat a covered medical-not a dental condition).
-The TRICARE health care benefit does not cover non-adjunctive dental care, which refers to any routine, preventive, restorative, prosthodontic, periodontal, or emergency dental care that is not related to a medical condition.
-Eligible TRICARE beneficiaries may receive non-adjunctive dental services if enrolled in the TRICARE Dental Program or the Federal Employees Dental and Vision Insurance Program.
+TRICARE defines an emergency as a medical, maternity, or psychiatric condition that would lead a person to reasonably believe that a serious medical condition exists; that the absence of immediate medical attention would result in a threat to life, limb or sight; when a person has severe, painful symptoms requiring immediate attention to relieve suffering; or when a person is at immediate risk to self or others.
+The TRICARE health care benefit covers adjunctive dental care (for example, dental care that's medically necessary to treat a covered medical-not a dental-condition).

+The TRICARE health care benefit doesn't cover non-adjunctive dental care, which refers to any routine, preventive, restorative, prosthodontic, periodontal, or emergency dental care that isn't related to a medical condition.
+Eligible TRICARE beneficiaries may receive non-adjunctive dental services, if enrolled in the TRICARE Dental Program or the Federal Employees Dental and Vision Insurance Program.